greenelab/greenelab.com/README.md

 **Files**

+- `/_data/research-input.yml` - A list of just identifiers (and some sparse metadata) for publications to put on the "Research" page.
+Gets automatically processed into the corresponding output file with full citations.
-- `/_data/research-input.yml` - The list of publications on the "Research" page
+- `/_data/research-output.yml` - The generated, actual list of publications that ends up getting displayed on the "Research" page, with full citation data
 - `/_data/resources.yml` - The list of resources on the "Resources" page
 - `_config.yml` - Jekyll configuration
 - `404.md` - Default 404 page for when user navigates to page on the domain that isn't defined